Wendat Nation: History

-Due to diseases introduced by the Europeans and a lack of firearms, in 1648 to 1650, the Wendat Confederacy was defeated by the Iroquois Confederacy.
-After that, Huron refugees joined with the neighboring Tionontati tribe to form Wyandot, which was a corrupted form of Wendat Confederacy.
+Due to diseases introduced by the Europeans and a lack of firearms, from 1648 to 1650, the Wendat Confederacy was defeated by the Haudenosaunee.
+Following their defeat, many Wendat refugees were adopted by the neighbouring Tionontati, with this combined nation becoming the Wyandot people.
+Other Wendat fled to Quebec under French protection, where they became the modern Wendat Nation.

-August 27, 1999, Wendat Confederacy was reaffirmed by signing a document with their mothers blood: The Wyandotte Nation of Oklahoma (United States), Wyandot Nation of Kansas (United States), the Wyandot of Anderdon Nation (Michigan, United States) and the Huron Wendat of Wendake (Quebec, Canada).
+On August 27, 1999, the Wendat Confederacy was reaffirmed by signing a document with their mothers blood: The Wyandotte Nation of Oklahoma (United States), Wyandot Nation of Kansas (United States), the Wyandot of Anderdon Nation (Michigan, United States) and the Wendat Nation (Quebec, Canada).

-Demographics

-Before the 16th century, the Wendat's population was approximately 20,000 to 25,000 people.
-However, when diseases were brought by the Europeans around 1634 to 1642, particularly measles, influenza and smallpox, their population reduced significantly to about 9,000 people.
-Today, as of April 2022, the number of registered members of the Wendat Nation in Wendake, Quebec consists of 4,578 members.

-In the United States, there are around 5,900 people that are identified as Wyandot or Wyandotte, currently enrolling as members of the federally recognized Wyandotte Nation that has a headquarter in Wyandotte, Oklahoma.